-Essentially, the more credit cards open under your name, the more of a credit limit you have (effectively lowering your credit utilization ratio).
+Essentially, the more credit cards you have open under your name, the greater your total credit limit (effectively lowering your credit utilization ratio).
 Let’s say your travel card has a credit limit of $6,000, and your balance is $2,000.
 Your credit utilization ratio would come out to around 33 percent.
 If you keep your cash back card and its credit limit of, say, $3,000, your ratio would be 22 percent.

 “It depends on whether the cash back card account was opened years versus months ago,” says Kassandra Dasent, founder and CEO of BridgeTech Enterprises LLC and certified financial education instructor.
 “The longer a trade line is open, the more weight it has on one’s credit history and score.
 Canceling a card that has been active for several years can cause one’s credit score to drop.”

 Even if you do close your cash back card, it’s not all doom and gloom.
-In fact, when I switched from my starter card to the Chase Freedom Unlimited® years ago, I canceled the starter card because I kept having to dispute fraudulent charges on its statements.
+In fact, when I switched from my starter credit card to the Chase Freedom Unlimited®* years ago, I canceled my starter card because I kept having to dispute fraudulent charges on its statements.

 “Typically, scores can drop anywhere between 25 to 100 points when an account is canceled,” says Dasent.
 “With time, and good management of the remaining trade lines, [a person’s] credit score will rebound.”